Finding elusive mines on the Crooked River, Grant, Black Snake Creek,

 Lower.
 A dog snapped from the "cruiser" alongside the Dargo road at Castleburn.
 Those descriptive words in Banjo Patterson's famous "Bush Christening" come to mind- "plump, healthy and stoutly conditioned."

 Eureka.
-This is the Eureka mine of Tucker Creek, not the Eureka of Dargo River.
+This is the Eureka of Tucker Creek, not the Eureka of Dargo River.
 Shorter walk, some steepness, but interesting.
 Traill involvement.

 Rubbly (Hopeful).
 An easy walk off Union Spur track.
 A virtually unknown mine